 Silent film speeds varied slightly depending on the studio but the usual cranking rate was 16 frames per second [first set by the Lumière Brothers’ Cinématographe in 1896].
 The first ‘talkies’ had a speed of 24 fps (The ‘Jazz Singer’ onwards) and synchronised sound cameras were motorised to run at this speed.

 Graham Roberts, in The Man with The Movie Camera Film Companion, p. [ix] notes that ‘In general Western scholars have been working on 18 fps (whilst in Moscow I watched the film at 24 fps).
 It has now become more common to run the film at 24 fps.
 The British Film Institute video and DVD print – for which the film is run at 24 fps – lasts 66 minutes, 30 seconds’.
-Both the Kinamo and Debrie Sept have clockwork motors set at 16 fps and the Debrie Parvo’s tachometer scale is from 0 to 24 fps with a large arrow on the 16 fps mark (below).
-The maximum speed was generally used for a slow motion effect (ie filming at 24 fps and playing back at 16 fps) so cranking the camera at full speed all the time would have been difficult and unlikely.
-Just maintaining a regular 16 fps called for a lot of skill and stamina from the operator (from personal experience!); a one eighth turn of the handle = one frame, so two full turns per second = 16 fps.
+However, both the Kinamo and Debrie Sept have clockwork motors set at 16 fps and the Debrie Parvo’s tachometer scale is from 0 to 24 fps with a large arrow on the 16 fps mark (below).
+The maximum speed was used for slow motion effect (ie filming at 24 fps and playing back at 16 fps) so cranking the camera at full speed all the time would have been difficult and unlikely.
+Just maintaining a regular 16 fps called for a lot of skill and stamina from the operator; a one eighth turn of the handle = one frame, so two full turns per second = 16 fps.
 Vertov himself called this ‘the usual rate’ (though wanting it to be abolished in favour of special effects!).
 ‘Kino-Eye: ‘The Writings of Dziga Vertov’, p.
 131 (see reference below).

 ‘The Delirious Vision: The Vogue for the Hand-held Camera in Soviet Cinema of the 1920s’ pp. 12 & 13 (see reference below)